 Volunteering at RPGamer

-All writers at RPGamer are volunteers.
+Positions at RPGamer are currently unpaid, but this isn’t to say that working here is without other rewards.
+Those writing for the site are encouraged to go about it as professional a manner as possible, letting its writers have their content be read by a wide audience and the most renowned video game companies in the industry.
 We are always on the lookout for new volunteers to join us, either as a hobby or a potential stepping stone to a career in the industry; many of our former staff have gone on to work with development houses and news outlets both in the US and abroad.
 For more information on volunteering at the site, some of benefits that doing so brings, and the applications process please see our dedicated job openings page.